Skip to main content

 # Update role description

-nut context replace role --old "code reviewer" --new "senior code reviewer"
+nut context replace team --old "code reviewer" --new "senior code reviewer"

 Context Document Examples